uclibs/scholar_use_cases/submission/submission_use_cases.md

 `Done looks like:` As part of the submission process, uploaded files are scanned for malware and are rejected if malware exists

+##Submission 19 - Customizable submission/workflow processes tailored to individuals and/or collections
+`As a:` Repository manager

+`I want to:` Be able to create customized workflows for other users of the repository

+`So that:` Not all users have to do the same set of steps -- some may be handled by me

+`Done looks like:` I am able to choose which steps are handled by me, and which steps the user will perform in the submission process